frica/blog/content/articles/fake-app-real-learning.md

 Last point: when creating your package you typically want to hide the cmd window BUT to debug it can be useful to show it and you can do it by setting `noconsole=False` in the Spec file.

 Spec files are pretty cool when you understand them BTW.
-Once I made a working one, all I needed to build my app is to run:
+Once I made a working one, all I needed to build my app was to run:

     :::python
     pyinstaller Bromance.spec